sachithmuhandiram/codereview/docs/API-Documentation.md

     Then email is sent to check whether email associated with a user account.<br>

     If email associats with an user account, then email will be sent to user to `login`<br>
-    If email doent not have an account, a register email will send.
+    If email doent not have an account, a register email will be sent.

     - Tokens are inserted with email link, and need to make this into database and validating the process.